The race to determine shipping cost is the next big strategy in eCommerce. In fact, it’s already started, and continues to get more competitive.

-- Underpricing.
-Pricing products too low can be perceived as cheap by consumers.
+Consumers can perceived low-priced products as cheap.
 Underpricing also runs the risk of lowering products so low that businesses can no longer cover their costs.
-Despite a bad economy, do not underprice products too low.
+Do not underprice products too low.
 Or worse yet, find out you undercharge after the shipments go out.

 [Is your company losing money from bad shipping?
 Find out how mis-shipments may cost more than you think]

-The best way to determine shipping cost is different for each business.
+Each business determines shipping cost differently.
 Think strategically about shipping costs in relation to your customer base and company revenue.
 Give your customers the best option, while still covering the costs of running your business.